learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ```

+**The `inspect` method* returns a string containing a human-readable representation of an object.

+We generally prefer the `<<` to the following method that acheives the same result:

 **The `.push` Method**

 Calling `.push` on an array, and giving the push method an argument of the element you want to add to the array, will add that element to the *end* of the array.